1970Mr/todo-app-laravel/README.md

 - **Mark Todo as Completed:** Users can mark todo items as completed by clicking on the checkbox next to each item.
 - **Filter Todos:** Users can filter todo items based on their completion status (All, Active, Completed).
 - **Search Todos:** Users can search for specific todo items by typing in the search input field.
+- **Register:** Users can register for an account to access the todo application.
+- **Login:** Registered users can log in to their accounts to manage their todo lists.
+- **Forget Password:** Users can request a password reset if they forget their password.

 ### Technologies Used